Skip to main content

 By default, TinyORM will cast the created_at and updated_at columns to instances of QDateTime.
 You may cast additional date attributes by defining additional date casts within your model's u_casts static data member unordered map.
 Typically, dates should be cast using the CastType::QDateTime, CastType::QDate, or CastType::Timestamp cast types.

-When a database column is of the date type, you may set the corresponding model attribute value to a UNIX timestamp, date string (Y-m-d), date-time string, QDate, or QDateTime instance.
+When a database column is of the date type, you may set the corresponding model attribute value to a Unix timestamp, date string (Y-m-d), date-time string, QDate, or QDateTime instance.
 The date's value will be correctly converted and stored in your database.

-The same is true for the datetime or timestamp database column types, you can set the corresponding model attribute value to a UNIX timestamp, date-time string, or a QDateTime instance.
+The same is true for the datetime or timestamp database column types, you can set the corresponding model attribute value to a Unix timestamp, date-time string, or a QDateTime instance.

 When defining the CastType::QDate or CastType::QDateTime cast, you may also specify the date's format.
 In this case you must use the CastType::CustomQDate or CastType::CustomQDateTime cast types.
 This format will be used when the model is serialized to a vector, map, or JSON: